gis-ops/tutorials/postgres/postgrest-postgis-spatial-api.md

 ![GeoJSONs over New York](https://user-images.githubusercontent.com/10322094/69978653-219efa80-152d-11ea-80d8-710b087ff12c.png "GeoJSONs over New York")

+**Disclaimer**: This tutorial was developed on Mac OSX 10.14.6 and tested on Ubuntu 18.04.
+Windows compatibility cannot be guaranteed.

 In this tutorial you will learn how to build a spatial REST API with the powerful PostgREST library utilizing PostGIS under its hood - in mere minutes!

 We will implement a range of different API endpoints with the following functionality